 While the ABS has taken great care to ensure that microdata is as correct and accurate as possible, the ABS does not guarantee, or accept any legal liability arising from, or connected to, the use of any material contained within, or derived from microdata.
 See Disclaimer.

-Do Australian university students have to pay to access TableBuilder and microdata?
+Do Australian university students have to pay to access ABS data services?

-Under the ABS/Universities Australia agreement, students, staff and researchers are not individually invoiced for their use of the charged ABS data services that are covered under the agreement.
-Universities Australia and participating universities have paid for access on behalf of university members.
+For projects and data services covered by the ABS/Universities Australia Agreement, students, staff and researchers are not individually invoiced for their use of the charged ABS data services.

-Users covered by the agreement can access TableBuilder, MicrodataDownload and DataLab.
+Users covered by the Agreement can access MicrodataDownload and DataLab.
 These products will allow users to access a broad range of topics, including the Census of Population and Housing, health, education, business, labour force, Aboriginal and Torres Strait Islander peoples, migrants, crime, disabilities, ageing and carers.

 See Participating Australian Universities.